Tenclea/Easy-GTN/README.md

 * [x] `pause` command
 * [x] `watch` command > does the same as `start` without sending any messages
 * [x] Remove need to `start` before `resume`
+* [x] Fetch last 100 messages (Discord limit) and check if any numbers have already been tried

 * [ ] Command Handler ?
 (Main file starts to look messy)
 * [ ] Save before stop in config
 * [ ] `help` command

 * [ ] Standby mode > Will wait for the game to begin (command can be invoked before game starts)
-* [ ] Fetch last 100 messages (Discord limit) and check if any numbers have already been tried

 * [ ] ?
-Add a 'real' mode, where you occasionally skip some messages to make it look like you're somehow "thinking" to what to choose next.
+Add a 'real' mode, where you randomly skip some messages to make it look like you're somehow "thinking" to what to choose next.

 ## Disclaimer